Easy Air Fryer Fried Pickles

 6. Keep working quickly to fill the basket in a single layer, then insert the basket into the Air Fryer and cook for 8-10 minutes.

-7. About 3 minutes before they’re done, lightly spray the pickles with spray oil so that the breadcrumbs can crisp up and become golden brown.
+7. About 3 minutes before they’re done, add extra oil by lightly spraying the pickles with cooking spray (oil spray) so that the breadcrumbs can crisp up and become golden brown.

-8. Repeat by breading the rest of the pickles and continuing to fry in batches until finished.
+8. Repeat by breading the rest of the pickles and frying in batches until finished.

 image collage showing the steps for making air fryer fried pickles